ITForumHungary/ITForum2016-DevOps/README.md

-# ITForum2016-DevOps
+# Disclaimer
-his repository contains all the presentations, code, demos and all conference materials from ITForum 2016 DevOps track.
+This repository contains all the presentations, code, demos and all conference materials from ITForum 2016 DevOps track.